ian-wag/node-password-gen/README.md

 npm install chalk
 ```

-Clipboardy is uded to copy the generated password to the clipboard automatically
+Clipboardy is used to copy the generated password to the clipboard automatically

 ```
 npm install clipboardy